Malcolm Wheeler-Nicholson: New Fun

-A tabloid-sized, 10-inch by 15-inch, 36-page magazine with a card-stock, non-glossy cover, New Fun #1 was an anthology of "humor and adventure strips, many of which [Wheeler-Nicholson] wrote himself".
+A tabloid-sized, 10-inch by 15-inch, 36-page magazine with a cardstock, non-glossy cover, New Fun #1 was an anthology of "humor and adventure strips, many of which [Wheeler-Nicholson] wrote himself".
 The features included the talking animal comic "Pelion and Ossa" and the college-set "Jigger and Ginger", mixed with such dramatic fare as the Western strip "Jack Woods" and the "yellow peril" adventure "Barry O'Neill", featuring a Fu Manchu-styled villain, Fang Gow.
 While all-original material was a risky venture, the book sold well enough that National Allied Publishing continued to fill books "with new strips every month".
 Golden Age comics creator Sheldon Mayer quipped years later of Wheeler-Nicholson: "Not only the first man to publish comic books but also the first to stiff an artist for his check".

 The first four issues were edited by future Funnies, Inc. founder Lloyd Jacquet, the fifth by Wheeler-Nicholson himself.
 Issue #6 (Oct.
 1935) brought the comic-book debuts of Jerry Siegel and Joe Shuster, the future creators of Superman, who began their careers with the musketeer swashbuckler "Henri Duval" (doing the first two installments before turning it over to others) and, under the pseudonyms "Leger and Reuths", the supernatural-crimefighter adventure Doctor Occult.
 They would remain on the latter title through issue #32 (June 1938), following the magazine's retitling as More Fun (issues #7–8, Jan.–Feb.
 1936), and More Fun Comics (#9–on).

 Wheeler-Nicholson added a second magazine, New Comics, which premiered with a Dec.
 1935 cover date and at close to what would become the standard size of Golden Age comic books, with slightly larger dimensions than today's.
 The title became New Adventure Comics with issue #12, and finally Adventure Comics with #32.
 Continuing for many decades, until issue #503 in 1983, it would become one of the longest-running comic books.
 In 2009, it was briefly revived with its original numbering, ultimately ending again in 2011 with issue #529, prior to DC Comics' New 52 reboot.

 Despite Wheeler-Nicholson's optimism, finding a place in the market was difficult.
 Newsstands were reluctant to stock a magazine of untested new material from an unknown publisher, particularly as other companies' comics titles were perceived as being "successful because they featured characters everyone knew and loved".
 Returns were high, and cash-flow difficulties made the interval between issues unpredictable.
 Artist Creig Flessel recalled that at the company's office on Fourth Avenue, "The major flashed in and out of the place, doing battles with the printers, the banks, and other enemies of the struggling comics".